Cyber Insurance vs. Warranties: Key Risk Management Elements

 Typical Coverage Areas:

-• Refund of service fees when services fail to meet defined performance metrics
+• Refund of service fees when services fail to meet defined performance metrics, like Service Level Agreements (SLAs)

 • Financial compensation for specific service-related failures